timngmsft/prompt-drive/README.md

 A Visual Studio Code extension for managing and sending prompts to Copilot.
 This extension allows you to save your favorite prompts in either:
 * Your home folder (~/.promptDrive)
 * Your repository's folder ([repoDir]/.promptDrive)
+* Your workspace folder ([workspaceFolder]/.promptDrive) - if this is the same as the repository folder, only repository is shown

 You can save prompts, manage them, edit them, and then send them to GitHub Copilot Chat / Edit.

 ## Features

-- Sidebar view in the primary side bar with a dedicated icon
-- Tree view for organizing prompt files in folders
-- Create, edit, and manage .prompt files
+- Managed and organize your prompts in the sidebar
-- Send prompt content directly to Copilot with a right-click
+- Send prompts directly to Copilot
-- File hover displays a summary of the prompt content

 ## Usage